daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 4

 Effect: When affixed to a device that affects a single target at range, that range is increased to 1 mile (1.5 km) with no penalties.
 Space is temporarily warped in terms of seeing and reaching the target.
-If direct line of sight is important to the device’s effect, it remains important.
+If direct line of sight is important to the device's effect, it remains important.
 The spatial warp lasts 10 minutes per cypher level.

 SPEED BOOST

 Level: 1d6 + 2

-Effect: Adds 1 to the user’s Speed Edge for one hour (adds 2 if the cypher is level 5 or higher).
+Effect: Adds 1 to the user's Speed Edge for one hour (adds 2 if the cypher is level 5 or higher).

 SPY

 Level: 1d6 + 2

 Effect: Produces a tiny spying object that resists detection as a level 8 creature.
 The object moves at great speed, mapping and scanning an unknown area.
 It moves 500 feet (150 m) per level, scanning an area up to 50 feet (15 m) away from it.
 It identifies basic layout, creatures, and major energy sources.
 Its movement is blocked by any physical or energy barrier.
 At the end of its mapping run, it returns to the user and reports.
-If it discovers a predefined target during its run (such as “a creature of level 5 or higher,” “a locked door,” “a major energy source,” and so on), it detonates instead, dealing damage equal to the cypher’s level (half electrical damage, half shrapnel damage) to all creatures and objects in short range.
+If it discovers a predefined target during its run (such as "a creature of level 5 or higher," "a locked door," "a major energy source," and so on), it detonates instead, dealing damage equal to the cypher's level (half electrical damage, half shrapnel damage) to all creatures and objects in short range.

 STASIS KEEPER

 Level: 1d6

-Effect: Puts a subject into stasis for a number of days equal to the cypher’s level, or until it is violently disturbed.
+Effect: Puts a subject into stasis for a number of days equal to the cypher's level, or until it is violently disturbed.
 An object in stasis does not age and comes out of the stasis alive and in the same condition as it went in, with no memory of the period of inactivity.

 STIM

 Level: 1d6

-Effect: Eases the user’s next action taken by three steps.
+Effect: Eases the user's next action taken by three steps.

 STRENGTH BOOST